fabioono25/data-structures-algorithms/2-DataStructures/data-structures.md

 - **Limited Applicability:** Queues are best suited for specific scenarios like task scheduling or buffering and may not be the most efficient choice for other data access patterns.

 **Use-Cases:**

+* **Job Scheduling:** Queues are commonly used in job scheduling systems.
+They facilitate the orderly processing of jobs or tasks, where each job is processed in the order it was added, following a First In, First Out (FIFO) order.
+* **Breadth-First Search (BFS) in Graphs:** BFS traversal of graphs is often implemented using a queue.
+Nodes are enqueued and explored level by level, ensuring that nodes at the same level are processed before moving on to the next level.
+* **Print Queue in Operating Systems:** Operating systems manage print jobs using queues.
+Print requests are enqueued, and the system processes them in the order they are received, providing fair and orderly printing.
+* **Task Processing in Concurrent Systems:** Queues are employed in concurrent programming to manage tasks among multiple threads or processes.
+Tasks are enqueued, and worker threads or processes dequeue and execute them, providing a mechanism for load balancing.
+* **Message Queues in Communication Systems:** In distributed systems, message queues facilitate communication between different components or services.
+Producers enqueue messages, and consumers dequeue and process them asynchronously, enabling reliable communication.

 ---